Wavelength-adaptive spin-orbit orbital angular momentum management in three-wave mixing: Spin-orbit device and nonlinear interaction stages

 where $\sigma^+$ ($\sigma^-$) corresponds to the left (right)-circular polarisation states of wavelength $\lambda$, and $\eta_\lambda = \sin^2(\Delta/2)$ is the vortex conversion efficiency.
+We recall that $\Delta(\lambda) = 2 \pi L dn/\lambda$, where $dn$ is the effective birefringence, which not only depends on the applied voltage but also has dispersion.
+More detailed analyses are reported in \cite{brasselet_electrically_2011, hakobyan_hyperspectral_2024}.
 The electric field allows us to tune $\Delta$, hence the conversion efficiency, which enables control over the weights of the output light components.
 The vortex transformations also apply when a superposition of left- and right-circular polarisation is used